IEntin/ClientServer/README.md

 in another extreme it can run for the life time of the server.
 With this architecture it\
 is important to limit creation of new threads and use thread pools.

-This server is using thread pools for both tcp and fifo sessions, see ThreadPool class for a\
+This server is using thread pools for both tcp and fifo sessions, see ThreadPool... classes in\
-generic thread pool.
+the code.
 Thread pool creates threads on demand comparing the number of objects of a given\
 class and the number of already created threads.
-This prevents creation of redundant threads possible if\
+This prevents creation of redundant threads\
-maximum allowed by the configuration were created in advance.
+possible if maximum allowed number of threads were created in advance.

 In some cases fifo has better performance and possibly stronger security than tcp.
 Due to protocol\
 with predictable sequence of reads and writes, it is possible to make pipes bidirectional.
 This\